-The Company's main working capital requirement relates to the financing of inventories and accounts receivable primarily from the MOHLTC, other government agencies, employers and insurance companies.
-These receivables totaled \$65,500 at June 30, 2013.
-Accounts receivable have increased since December 31, 2012 as a result of the overall increase in the Company's revenue in the first half of 2013.
+The Company's main working capital requirement relates to the financing of inventories and accounts receivable primarily from the Ministry of Health and Long Term Care, other government agencies, employers and insurance companies.
+These receivables totaled \$56,706 at September 30, 2013.
 The Company is focused on managing its cash flows and is seeking to better align supplier payment terms with its cash collections cycle from government agencies and insurance companies.

 On April 18, 2013, the Company completed a \$200,000 public offering of second lien senior secured notes which bear interest at 8.625% and mature on April 18, 2018.
 The second lien senior notes contain optional redemption features which are at the option of the Company commencing on April 18, 2016.
-The second lien senior secured notes include quarterly financial performance measurement covenants.
 The Company used the proceeds from this offering to repay \$184,503 of its Term Loan and Revolving Credit Facility and \$10,000 of preferred partnership units.

 On April 18, 2013, the Company entered into an amended and restated credit agreement with its senior lenders.
 The amended and restated agreement revises the Company's Revolving Facility to a maximum borrowing limit of \$50,000 which matures and is payable on June 9, 2015 and bears interest on a sliding scale from prime plus 1.5% to prime plus 3.75% for principal borrowed and a range of 0.63% to 1.19% for standby fees for amounts note borrowed.
 As part of the amended and restated agreement, the Company and its senior lenders also amended financial performance covenants for the remaining life of the agreement which concludes in June 2015.
 The Company utilized \$20,000 of the Revolving Facility in the second quarter of 2013 to repay preferred partnership units.
-At June 30, 2013, the Company had borrowed \$18,100 against the Revolving Facility.
+At September 30, 2013, the Company had borrowed \$16,500 against the Revolving Facility.